 With EcoAmerica you will get a complete experience, from greeting you at the Lima airport on your arrival day, to allowing time to adjust to the altitude in Cusco, to offering you two classes of Train Service, an overnight in Machu Picchu and a second entrance to the citadel on your 7th day, to transferring you to the Cusco airport on your 8th day.
 Most of the essentials are included so you can budget your adventure during your planning stages.
 We look forward to showing you a fantastic time, and remember BOOK EARLY TO MAKE SURE THERE IS SPACE AVAILABLE.

 Available for a minimum of two guests – * Private Expeditions are available on request and may operate any day of the week.
 There are limited spaces at the Camp Sites, and they are controlled by the Peruvian National Park System.
 We strongly recommend advanced reservations to ensure availability.

-AVAILABLE FOR MONDAY, WEDNESDAYS AND FRIDAYS ARRIVALS IN LIMA UNTIL DEC 31, 2018
+AVAILABLE FOR SUNDAY, MONDAY, TUESDAY & THURSDAY ARRIVALS IN LIMA UNTIL DEC 31, 2018

 - Meet and greet service at the Lima airport

 - One night hotel accommodations in Lima at the Costa Sol Airport Hotel or best available

 - Meet and greet service at the Cusco Airport

 - Two Nights at Los Portales Hotel in Cusco or best available